 Lower School Enrichment Classes

 The music program includes singing, movement, playing instruments, folk dance, basic music reading skills, listening skills, and music appreciation.
 Additionally, children participate in special programs and grade-level musicals that include singing, dancing, and acting.

 Students are immersed in the wonderfully creative world of art through hands-on activities, the study of masterworks and contemporary works and a variety of artistic media.
 Principles of design and elements of art are introduced and reinforced, and historical and cultural art assignments are used to integrate art into classroom studies.

 Students are taught French by the Accelerated Integrative Method of Language Learning found in the Histoires en Action curriculum.
 This program, which requires that only French be spoken in classes, leads to a goal of communicative competence in oral and written French.
 Children interact with the instructor and perform plays exclusively in French.

 Elementary children participate in a variety of fun games and activities that promote overall physical fitness.
-They also begin to work on good team building and sportsmanship skills.
-During the elementary years, basic body movement and fundamental locomotor skills are introduced and worked on for continued improvement to aid in the enjoyment of physical activity throughout a child’s school experience.
+They also begin to work on team building and sportsmanship skills.
+During the elementary years, basic body movement and fundamental locomotor skills are introduced and developed for continued improvement to aid in the enjoyment of physical activity throughout a child’s school experience.